AlifePlus SISKI Synergy (APS): Technical Analysis

 Fabricated version number

-"v2.7.0" implies a long development history with 2 major versions and 7 minor releases.
-No git repository exists.
-No prior versions exist on ModDB.
-The first user to install the mod got a fatal crash on basic gameplay.
-No version with this code could have been tested or iterated on.
+"v2.7.0" implies a long development history with 2 major versions and 7 minor releases, but no git repository exists and no prior versions appear on ModDB.
+The first user to install the mod got a fatal crash on basic gameplay, which means no version with this code could have been tested or iterated on.

 ModDB readme